-TeleMentalHealth Live Video Counseling available due to COVID-19 concerns.
+TeleMentalHealth Live Video Counseling available to address COVID-19 concerns.

-Ms. Celeste has specialized training as an EMDRIA Certified Therapist for both adults and children and has been working with clients with this treatment modality since 2016.
+Ms. Celeste has specialized training as an EMDR [EMDRIA] Certified Therapist for both adults and children and has been working with clients with this treatment modality since 2016.

 This treatment approach, which targets past experience, current triggers and future potential challenges, often results in: